skybet/skybet.github.io/_posts/2015-10-21-zookeeper-locks-jruby.md

 permalink:  zookeeper-locks-jruby
 date:       2015-10-21 13:00
 summary:    How to use Zookeeper locks in Jruby
+category:   Jruby
+tags:       ruby, hadoop, zookeeper
 ---

-For a while we've been using an in-house CLI tool based on the [Pidl orchestration framework](https://github.com/skybet/pidl) to run our ETL pipelines in Hadoop.
+For a while we've been using an in-house CLI tool based on the [Pidl orchestration framework](/open-sourcing-pidl/) to run our ETL pipelines in Hadoop.
 With a small number of pipelines running at any one point, we could run this on a single server within the cluster, but with a growing number of pipelines and the limited resiliency a single server gives we had to make a few changes.

 The original code used a text file in the /tmp directory on the local file system.
 It was simple to use, simple to debug, and easy to remove stale locks.
 But it didn't work across multiple servers.
 We considered using an NFS share for the locks, but given we already need a zookeeper cluster running for our existing services it made sense to use that.